Stremio-Community/stremio-guide/README.md

-# Website
+# Stremio Guide

+> [!NOTE]
+> This project is a work in progress.
+Join our [community Discord server](https://discord.gg/zNRf6YF) if you would like to contribute early on.

+An unofficial and community-maintained guide to Stremio.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This project is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation